Emami units get GMP certification | Business

-Two plants of home-grown FMCGcompany Emami Limited have got WHO-GMP certification for itsunits at Vapi and Masat at Gujarat which manufactures ayurvedahealthcare products under the 'Zandu' brand for a period ofthree years
+Two plants of home-grown FMCGcompany Emami Limited have got WHO-GMP certification for itsunits at Vapi and Masat in Gujarat which manufactures ayurvedahealthcare products under the 'Zandu' brand for a period ofthree years

 The two units have also obtained Certificate ofPharmaceutical Products (CoPP), the company said in astatement